ainfanzon/MariaDB_examples/README.md

 ### Prerequisites

+This project was originally created in the following environment.

-macOS Catalina: 10.15.2<br>
+> macOS Catalina: 10.15.2<br>
-Docker Engine: 19.03.5<br>
+> Docker Engine: 19.03.5<br>
-Docker Compose: 1.24.1<br>
+>Docker Compose: 1.24.1<br>
-Docker Machine: 0.16.2<br>
+>Docker Machine: 0.16.2<br>

-Documentation on how to [Install Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/)
+Documentation on how to can be found in [Install Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/)

 Most of the commands are executed from the command-line. iTerm2 provides an easy to use interface on macOS.
 To download iTerm2 and instructions for installation steps go to: [iTerm2 Home page](https://www.iterm2.com/index.html)